dendronhq/dendron-docs/vault/rfc.44-standard-src-field-Mapping-for-all-pods.md

 ## Goals

 This is a proposal to standarized on a common source-field mapping that all pods can adopt as well as a common API that pods can use to access the mapping.
+> ⚠️ This RFC is a draft, and is not finalized. ⚠️

 ## Context